silvermind/local-api/README.md

 ---
 ## Changelog
 Version `1.3.6`
-- fixed bug with baseUri and added support for api versioning
+- fixed bug with baseURI and added support for API versioning

 Version `1.3.5`
 - added default Content-Type for respones